 Add sake, mirin, sugar, soy sauce, and salt.

 Add the snow peas and remove from the heat.
 Cover, and let cool.
-Serve Chikuzenni in a dish or traditional Japanese lacquer container, “Ju-bako”.
-Top with the snow peas and blanched carrots.
+Serve Chikuzenni in a serving dish or Osechi box.
+Top with the snow peas and blanched flower shaped carrots.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.